top of page

 What forms of payment do you take?

-I use Stripe for my payments; therefore, I accept all typical forms of payment.
+I use Square for my payments; therefore, I accept all typical forms of payment.

-E-transfers must be sent at least 24 hours before the appointment, or it will be cancelled.
+E-transfers must be sent at least 24 hours before the appointment, or the session will be cancelled.

 What is your cancellation policy?